4.8 1700+ Google Reviews

 This really isn’t a homeowner DIY type of job.
 Make sure you give us a call at 804-269-4321 to schedule your chimney sweep and inspection.

-Prepare for Hurricanes.
+No fall maintenance checklist is complete without tackling hurricane preparation.
 Fall is also home to hurricane season which brings strong winds and heavy rains.
 There are lot of things you do to prepare your home for a hurricane such as checking the condition of your roof for missing shingles, or loose shingles; checking your sump pump; evaluating nearby trees for dead branches, and having your emergency generator ready to go.

 We have a whole blog on hurricane preparation for you here.
 Also, it’s a good idea to prepare now, before the hurricanes come :).